XHHZYQ/element-ui-admin/README.md

-# webpack-simple-config
+# xhh-test-pkg

-> A Vue.js project
+> A component base on "element-ui"

 ## Build Setup